 9. Vajra

 Vajra is Indra’s most powerful weapon and is made from the spine of Sage Dadhichi.
-In the story, Indra used the weapon to kill demon Vritra.
+In the story, Indra used the weapon to kill the demon Vritra.
 Vajra is so powerful that the gods used it as an adjective to glorify power, for instance, in Gita, Lord Krishna claims that he is Vajra.
+Not only is it powerful, but it is also indestructible too.

 8. Narayanastra

-Narayanastra is Lord Narayan’s weapon and is said to have a capacity of self-splitting into millions of self-guiding missiles with strong power of impact that’s proportional to the resistance offered.
+Narayanastra is Lord Narayan’s weapon and is said to have the capacity of self-splitting into millions of self-guiding missiles with strong power of impact that’s proportional to the resistance offered.
 The only way to combat the weapon is to disarm it.
 Else, surrender!
-Drona, his son, and Krishna were the ones who knew about the weapon, and when Ashwattama used it against Pandava armies, Krishna disarmed it as he knew the trick.
+Drona, his son, and Krishna were the ones who knew about the weapon, and when Ashwattama used it against the Pandava armies, Krishna disarmed it as he knew the trick.

 7. Brahmastra

 Brahmastra is very very rare.
-Though possessed by many gods and demi-gods, it was only used once in the entire epic of Mahabharata.
+Though possessed by many gods and demigods, it was only used once in the entire epic of Mahabharata.
 The weapon had power similar to that of a nuclear bomb: the complete annihilation of the place implanted, people get contaminated and suffer across generations.
 Hence, the use is restricted amongst the mortal.
 Once, Karna decided to use it against Arjuna, but could not do so because of his mother’s pleading and also his teacher’s curse.

 6. Brahmashira